 For example, your baby might seem to have a tummy ache or wind, or baby might be crying a lot and fussy, especially after feeds.
 Often your baby won’t want the second breast.

 In some cases, milk seems to flow very quickly, and your baby can’t swallow fast enough to keep up.
 Your baby might gag or gulp, especially at the start of a feed.

 Other symptoms include baby vomiting after a feed or having green and frothy poos.

 You might notice your breasts seem to fill quickly or feel lumpy and tight after breastfeeding.

 If oversupply sounds like your situation, you can try any of the following:

-- Feed your baby when she’s hungry rather than to a set schedule.
-When your baby is hungry she might make sucking noises or open her mouth wide and turn towards your breast.
+- Feed when your baby is hungry rather than to a set schedule.
+When babies are hungry, they might make sucking noises or open their mouths wide and turn towards your breast.

-- Feed your baby from only one breast at each feed.
-Put him back on the same breast if he needs a top-up soon after the feed.
+- Feed from only one breast at each feed.
+Put your baby back on the same breast if they need a top-up soon after the feed.
 Use the other breast for the next feed 3-4 hours later.

 - Check your position and technique – our illustrated guide to breastfeeding techniques and illustrated guide to breastfeeding positions might help.
-Your baby will drain your breast better if she’s well-attached.
+Your breast drains better if baby is well-attached.